MungaiVic/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - This script displays the lines containint the pattern "root" and 3 lines after them in the file `/etc/passwd`
 - Script name: 16-whatsnext

+### 17. I hate bins

+- This script displays all lines in the file `/etc/passwd` that do not contain the pattern "bin"
+- Script: `17-hidethisword`